A Fast Approximate Maximum Likelihood Estimator for Low SNR Multi-Reference Alignment: Introduction

+As an alternative to EM, it was suggested to avoid the latent rotations altogether by using invariant features, such as moments and bispectra~\cite{bendory2017bispectrum, abbe2018estimation, bendory2025orbit}.
+These methods provide consistent estimators under suitable conditions, and require a single pass over the whole dataset.
+In high-dimensional settings, however, invariant-feature recovery requires solving large systems of polynomial equations.
+This becomes especially computationally challenging for $\SO(3)$ models and for more realistic imaging problems motivated by cryo-EM.

-In this paper, we introduce a computationally efficient approximation to the MLE that avoids iterative refinement.
-Leveraging the low-SNR assumption, we linearize the marginalized likelihood to derive a sequential ``frequency marching" estimator that propagates phase information from lower to higher frequencies based on data-driven averages of the observations.
-Our primary contribution is the derivation of this analytic approximation for MRA over~$\SO(2)$ in the high-noise regime, which yields a single-pass, closed-form algorithm.
-Furthermore, through numerical experiments (Section \ref{sec:numerical_experiments}), we demonstrate that this method achieves performance comparable to EM while substantially reducing running time, and can be utilized to initialize EM for further accuracy refinement.
+The connection between likelihood-based estimation and invariant moments in the low-SNR regime has been studied in several recent works~\cite{katsevich2022likelihood, fan2023likelihood, fan2024maximum,balanov2026generalized}.
+These works provide an initial theoretical explanation for why low-order invariants govern estimation in the high-noise limit.
+The present paper builds on this viewpoint in an algorithmic direction and derives explicit closed-form MLE estimators for MRA over~$\SO(2)$ and~$\SO(3)$.
+In particular, we introduce a computationally efficient approximation to the MLE that avoids iterative refinement.
+The proposed algorithm is statistically consistent in the low-SNR regime.
+Leveraging the low-SNR assumption, we expand the marginalized likelihood to derive a sequential ``frequency marching'' estimator that propagates the unknown degrees of freedom from lower to higher frequencies based on data-driven averages of the observations.
+To demonstrate the leading principles of the method, we begin by deriving the algorithm for MRA over the~$\SO(2)$ group.
+In this case, these degrees of freedom are scalar Fourier phases, while in the $\SO(3)$ case they are unitary matrices associated with spherical-harmonic coefficients.
+Our primary contribution is the derivation of this analytic approximation of the likelihood function of MRA over~$\SO(2)$ and~$\SO(3)$ in the low-SNR regime, which yields a non-iterative, computationally efficient closed-form algorithm.

-This work serves as a foundational step, establishing the algorithmic framework of low-SNR likelihood expansion.
-In Section~\ref{sec:discussion}, we outline how this approach can be generalized to the full 3D cryo-EM reconstruction problem.
+The resulting estimator is closely related to bispectrum inversion, but is derived from the likelihood rather than from explicitly constructed invariants.
+Whereas bispectrum methods form and invert third-order invariant tensors, we instead view the marginalized log-likelihood as a function of the single unresolved degree of freedom of the next frequency band, holding the lower-frequency components fixed.
+Our consistency analysis (Theorems~\ref{thm:consistency_so2} and~\ref{thm:consistency_so3}) shows that the leading-order term of the resulting band update is precisely the third-order rotational invariant underlying bispectrum frequency marching.
+The proposed method therefore recovers the same low-order information as the bispectrum, but obtains it implicitly from the low-SNR likelihood expansion, avoiding both the iterations of EM and the explicit construction and inversion of large bispectrum systems of equations.